-TUCSON, Ariz. — The Latest on a shootout between Border Patrol agents in Arizona and an elderly man (all times local):
+TUCSON, Ariz. — The Latest on the trial of a U.S. Border Patrol agent charged with the fatal cross-border shooting of a teenager. (all times local):